omedina-cmu/portfolio/final_project_OscarMedina.md

 #### Data Source

-I am using the [2019 Larimer business district profile] (https://www.ura.org/business-district-profiles/larimer-larimer-avenue) as my source data because the updates I worked on during the summer are still working their way through the review process and are not yet final.
-Also, the 2019 profiles are publicly accessible on the [URA website] (https://www.ura.org/business-district-profiles).
+I am using the [2019 Larimer business district profile](https://www.ura.org/business-district-profiles/larimer-larimer-avenue) as my source data because the updates I worked on during the summer are still working their way through the review process and are not yet final.
+Also, the 2019 profiles are publicly accessible on the [URA website](https://www.ura.org/business-district-profiles).
 For any comparisons, I will use data from those respective business districts.